Retrieve logs

-You can retrieve logs of balancers and cloud database clusters for which logging is enabled.
+You can retrieve logs of balancers and Managed Database clusters for which logging is enabled.
 You can also retrieve logs that you have added yourself.

-You can get a list of log groups, a list of event streams and events.
+You can retrieve a list of log groups, a list of event streams, and events.

 Control panel